rotorvideos/developer-docs/source/includes/_react_js.md

 ```

 To install the package, you need to add the NPM Registry token to your `.npmrc` file.
 You can find the token in your
-Partners Dashboard.
+Partners Dashboard (Engineering -> JavaScript Integration).
 And then you can install the package using `npm` or `yarn`.

 ## RotorVideosProvider